Data Processing Addendum

 “EU Data Protection Laws” means all applicable legislation protecting the fundamental rights and freedoms of persons and their right to privacy with regard to the Processing of GDPR Personal Data, including (as applicable):

-“European Economic Area” or “EEA” means the Member States of the European Union together with the United Kingdom, Iceland, Norway, and Liechtenstein;
+“European Economic Area” or “EEA” means the Member States of the European Union together with Iceland, Norway, and Liechtenstein.

 “Personal Data” means any data or information that: (a) is linked or reasonably linkable to an identified or identifiable natural person; or (b) is otherwise “personal data,” “personal information,” “personally identifiable information,” or similarly defined data or information under Applicable Data Protection Laws.